 All employees of the University System of Georgia are required to participate in a retirement plan.
 Non-exempt employees are required to participate in Teachers Retirement System, which is a state sponsored plan.
 Exempt employees have the option to participate in either Teachers Retirement System or Optional Retirement Plan.
 Part-time employees must also participate in a retirement plan called Georgia Defined Contribution Plan.
 Retirement elections are finalized through a paper process.
 Employees must submit their retirement election to Human Resources by filling out the Retirement Election Form (below).

 Teachers Retirement System (TRS)

 The required contribution rate is 6.0 percent of base salary for the employee contribution.
-The employer contributes 13.15 percent to support the retirement plan.
+The employer contributes 14.27 percent as of 7/1/2015 to support the retirement plan.
 Ten years of creditable service are required in order to be vested.
 More information about TRS can be found on their website at www.trsga.com.

 To enroll in this option, please download and complete the form.
 Submit to Human Resources and Employee Development for processing.

 Effective January 1, 2013, this plan requires a 6 percent base salary employee contribution.
 The employer contributes 9.24 percent to the (ORP) vendor who then invests these funds on behalf of the employee.
 This plan has no vesting requirements, and the employee is vested immediately in the ORP plan.
 The ORP vendors are:

 - Fidelity Investments (Fidelity Rep: Karen Harrison, 404-807-3805, firstname.lastname@example.org)

 - TIAA-CREF (TIAA-CREF Rep: Dean Yarbrough, 800-842-2003, ext.
 263527, email@example.com)